 You only have to look at a 1980s ‘Breitling-style’ strap to understand the quality and luxury exuded by such generous padding.
 For more examples, look at the hand-stitched strap on a Zeitwerk Striking Time in A. Lange & Söhne’s 200th Anniversary Book, or an incredibly expensive (and complicated) Franck Muller Aeternitas Mega 4.
 You’ll be left in no doubt what truly opulent heavy padding means.
 Even more-modestly padded straps, such as our own Padded Alligator Point (actually, alligator-embossed cowhide) has a different wrist presence compared with the much flatter profile of a standard strap.

-Leather NATO straps
+Leather Military straps

-So it is that leather NATO straps (and ZULU bands) find themselves attached to all kinds of watches, from TAG Heuer Aquaracers and high-sitting Sinn chronos to Seikos, Omega Seamasters and various Fliegeruhren.
+So it is that leather military straps (and ZULU bands) find themselves attached to all kinds of watches, from TAG Heuer Aquaracers and high-sitting Sinn chronos to Seikos, Omega Seamasters and various Fliegeruhren.
 They’re easy to fit onto a wide range of watch heads and versatile as anything.
-What’s more, the unique style of a genuine leather NATO strap means it’s simultaneously distinctive and timeless.
+What’s more, the unique style of a genuine leather strap means it’s simultaneously distinctive and timeless.
 Because of that, you can be confident that it won’t go out of fashion anytime soon.
-Today you may sport an Orient Mako 2 on a leather NATO strap.
+Today you may sport an Orient Mako 2 on a leather strap.
 But rest assured that the same strap, with years of accumulated wear and character, will one day look superb on that Rolex you covet…

 Why own several leather straps?

 There’s a strong case to be made that watch straps are the most overlooked parts of watches.
 As watch fans, we focus on the appearance of the case, complications, accuracy, water resistance, movement and other aspects.
 Of course, they’re important.
 But remember how it was the strap that allowed the watch to make the seminal transition to being worn on the wrist at the end of the Victorian era.
-Though it may be hard to accept if you’ve just spent over £100 for Omega’s own black and grey-striped NATO, it’s still the least-costly part of your watch.
+Though it may be hard to accept if you’ve just spent over £100 for Omega’s own black and grey-striped nylon, it’s still the least-costly part of your watch.
 Remember: without a strap, you’re back in the good old (bad old) days of pocket watches!